Making tough decisions easier

 Another component of AgTools is AgLease, which allows both the grower-as-tenant and the landowner to evaluate the crop share or cash rent basis of a long-term lease up to 40 years.
 Budget enterprises help both the tenant and landowner establish a fair agreement for annual, perennial or combination crops.

 AgFinance, the third component, combines the scenarios developed in AgProfit and AgLease for a composite that represents the farm operation.
 AgFinance will allow the grower to see how changes to one block (or many) will affect whole-farm sustainability in the future.

 Clark Seavert, a professor in the department of agricultural and resource economics at Oregon State University, says that AgTools is a great way to use the information to compare cropping systems, technologies and small incremental adjustments to a particular block or an acre.

 “Everyone talks about sustainability in terms of environmental aspects,” said Seavert.
 “They haven’t really talked about the financial aspects of sustainability.
 I think we can use AgProfit and AgLease to help analyze the whole farm situation.
 We spend a lot of time thinking about new crops we can plant, but what does that do on the other end?
 With AgFinance, you can take all of the costs, returns and inflation, run it through the program, and see how that impacts financial and environmental sustainability.”

 Options within AgFinance will allow the grower to predict the feasibility of value-added products, the results of changing cropping systems, evaluation of various market strategies and numerous other outcomes.

-The author is a new contributor and freelance writer who farms and raises Great Pyrenees in south-central Pennsylvania.
 Comment or question?
 Visit www.farmingforumsite.com and join in the discussions.